LBlocki/Javafx-mvc-skeleton/README.md

 # Javafx-mvc-skeleton
-This is my skeleton project that you can use to develop you javaFX application.
+This is my skeleton project that you can use to develop your javaFX application.
 I created it mainly for beginners so below you can check out quick guide to start developing and learning.
 It is maven based making running, testing, packaging and producing all sort of stuff simple and intuitive.